CARV-ICS-FORTH/knot/docs/technical.rst

 To expose services to the user, Karvdash makes use of a Kubernetes ingress - a proxy server.
 Service templates that provide a user-facing service include an ingress directive.
 Karvdash effectively:

 * Exposes all services on subdomains of the main dashboard domain.
 These domains are composed of the service name and the username, so they can always be the same, allowing the user to bookmark the location.
-* Protects all services with a basic HTTP authentication mechanism, using the dashboard usernames and passwords, where each service can only be accessed by its owner.
+* Protects all services with an authentication/authorization mechanism, by configuring each respective ingress to perform single sing-on through the dashboard.
+The default deployment integrates `Vouch Proxy <https://github.com/vouch/vouch-proxy>`_ as an OIDC client to the dashboard, which in turn provides credentials to the NGINX-based web proxy implementing the ingress.
+Thus, each service can only be accessed by its owner.
 This helps avoiding any external party visiting a user's service frontend without appropriate credentials.
-* Incorporates all services under a common SSL environment, so all data sent back-and-forth through the ingress is encrypted.
+* Incorporates all services under a common SSL environment, so all data sent back-and-forth through each ingress is encrypted.

 Assuming that the dashboard is accessible at ``example.com``, user's "test" Zeppelin service named ``zeppelin`` will be exposed at ``zeppelin-test.example.com``.
-Karvdash will also inject user's "test" credientials to the service's ingress configuration, so that no other user can access ``zeppelin-test.example.com``.
+Karvdash will also inject appropriate rules to the service's ingress configuration, so that no other user can access ``zeppelin-test.example.com``.
 As the ingress will be configured with an SSL certificate for both ``example.com`` and ``*.example.com``, all connections will be SSL terminated.

 Registry gateway
 ----------------